CharlesIrvineKC/mozart/README.md

 Business processes have the following charateristics:

 * A business process is comprised of some number of individual tasks.
-* Tasks are performed in a prescribed order.
+* Tasks are performed in an order prescribed by network of task connections.
-* Processes can branch to differing sets of tasks depending on that state of the process.
+* Processes can branch to multiple alternative sets of tasks depending on the state of the process.
 * Processes can branch to multiple parallel paths as well.
 * There are multiple kinds of tasks.
 Some tasks are performed by users.
 Some tasks are performed by calling services.
 There are many other kinds of tasks as well.
 * Processes store data to be used by tasks to perform their functions.